KDE/sink/docs/design.md

 Sink is a data access layer that additionally handles synchronization with external sources and indexing of data for efficient queries.

-## Client API
+## Store
-The client facing API hides all Sink internals from the applications and emulates a unified store that provides data through a standardized interface.
+The client facing Store API hides all Sink internals from the applications and emulates a unified store that provides data through a standardized interface.
 This allows applications to transparently use various data sources with various data source formats.

 ## Resource
 A resource is a plugin that provides access to an additional source.
 It consists of a store, a synchronizer process that executes synchronization & change replay to the source and maintains the store, as well as a facade plugin for the client api.

-## Store / Indexes
+## Storage / Indexes
 Each resource maintains a store that can either store the full dataset for offline access or only metadata for quick lookups.
 Resources can define how data is stored.
-The store consits of revisions with every revision containing one entity.
+The store consists of revisions with every revision containing one entity.

 The store additionally contains various secondary indexes for efficient lookups.